Kadha Thudarunnu: Plot

-Vidyalakshmi, a scion of a rich Hindu aristocratic family, marries Shanavas, a Muslim, against the diktats of both families.
+Vidyalakshmi, a scion of a rich Hindu aristocratic family, marries Shanavas, a Muslim, against the objections of both families.
 Though happily married, their life is difficult.
 A few years pass by and the couple now has a daughter, Laya, who is in nursery.
 Despite strong financial troubles, Shanavas does his best to support his family.
 One rainy night, on his way to purchase mangoes for his daughter, a group of goons kills Shanavas, by mistaking him for someone else.
 Having nowhere to go, Vidya tries her best to take care of her daughter.
 But the financial troubles force her to reduce her daily expenses, including the school bus for her daughter.
 Within a short time, she is asked to vacate the house, as there has been a long delay in the payment of rent.
-One morning, she sells her ornaments for the payment of rent but she looses her entire money after a thief steals it.
+One morning, she sells her ornaments for the payment of rent but she loses her entire money after a thief steals it.
 Vidya catches an auto to drop her kid at school.
 Preman, the auto driver is a talkative and simple chap, with a sense of humor.
 Without the cash, Vidya gets out of the auto and escapes.
 Vidya, with nowhere to go, decides to sleep on the Railway platform with Laya.

 One day, Preman finds her at the railway station and while confronted, she explains her story to him, which makes him feel sympathetic to her.
 He brings Vidya and Laya to his colony after the railway officers captures her for staying at the railway platform.
 Vidya, within a short time, captures the hearts of the people in the colony.
 When Preman learns she was doing her MBBS when she married and had to give up studies after that, he advises her to sit for the final year exam.
 With the support of the colony residents, Vidya does the MBBS examination and becomes a doctor.
 Her daughter, one day comes in contact with Shanavas' mother, who now wants her granddaughter returned.
 But Vidya politely refuses.
 The elder brother of Shanavas then threatens her with the support of Moulavi, but Preman intervenes and forces them to go back.
 With the help of her friend, Vidya gets a job in Kuwait and though not willing, she accepts it.
 She leaves for Kuwait with her daughter, promising to come back soon.
 Preman later sees an astrologer who says he has a chance of going abroad.
 Later, Preman is seen waiting at the beach, looking for the next news from Vidya.